 Instructions

-- Cover the dough with plastic wrap and let your dough chill in your fridge for at least one hour, preferably two.
+- Cover your mixing bowl with plastic cling wrap and let the dough chill in your refrigerator for at least two hours.
+The dough can be chilled overnight, if desired.

 Notes